SoftwareAG/webmethods-helm-charts/apigateway/helm/README.md

 This chart sets up an API Gateway cluster which by default consists of
 * 1 API Gateway cluster nodes,
-* 1 ElasticSearch cluster with 1 node,
+* 1 Elasticsearch cluster with 1 node,
 * 1 Kibana node,
 * 1 Ingress providing public access to the API Gateay UI and runtime ports.